Meet the RSC’s new Juliet

-The talented 27-year-old makes her RSC debut as Juliet in Erica’s explosive modern-day version of Romeo and Juliet at the RST, Stratford-upon-Avon this summer opposite Coventry actor Bally Gill.
+The talented 27-year-old makes her RSC debut as Juliet in Erica’s explosive modern-day version of Romeo and Juliet at the RST, Stratford-upon-Avon and touring the UK opposite Coventry actor Bally Gill until March 23.
 Unbelievable but true, she’s engaged to her own Prince Charming!
 She met fiancé Andrew Keay, 29, on the set of Cinderella at the Adam Smith Theatre in Kirkcaldy, Fife in 2014.

 It was!
 He came over on the first day of rehearsals and said: ‘Hi I’m Andrew’ – it was a very calming thing.
 As far as wedding plans go, we’ve looked at two venues.
 I’d quite like to wear blue and we’ve both decided no fudge!

 OK Karen give us the basics…

 I grew up in Glasgow.
 My dad was a professional bass trombone player with the BBC in Glasgow and now teaches; mum’s a primary school teacher.
 I have an older sister who’s a TV editor and a younger brother who’s a personal trainer and moving out to work in America.

 Did you have any idea Erica Whyman (RSC’s Deputy Artistic Director) was in the audience of Our Ladies of Perpetual Succour at The National, and had her eye on you for Juliet?